simodumu/MentorAI-Hackathon25/README.md

 1. **What is MentorAI?**
    - MentorAI is a role-based AI assistant designed to guide Cloud Solution Architects (CSAs) in the Support for Mission Critical (SfMC) team.
 It helps with onboarding, skill development, certification planning, and navigating internal processes—just like a real-world mentor.
 2. **How is MentorAI different from Copilot Studio?**
-   - MentorAI is purpose-built for SfMC roles and behaves like a professional mentor.
-It provides end-to-end guidance using internal tools like SfMC-Hub and Entra ID.
-Copilot Studio, on the other hand, is a general-purpose bot builder that requires manual configuration and doesn’t come with built-in domain expertise.
+   - MentorAI is purpose-built to support specific teams—such as SfMC, ARR, or GDB—and acts like a professional mentor from within that team.
+It delivers end-to-end guidance using a focused knowledge base tailored exclusively to that team’s workflows, tools, and best practices.
+   - Copilot Studio, on the other hand, is a general-purpose AI assistant designed to serve broader organizational needs.
+It draws from the entire company’s knowledge base, which can sometimes lead to information overload or less targeted guidance.
 3. **What kind of questions can I ask MentorAI?**
    - You can ask about:
         - SfMC onboarding steps
         - Recommended certifications (e.g., AI-102, SC-100)